 Before the issuance of the most recent MS4 Permit, the University of Virginia had taken a proactive stance and made an aggressive effort to reduce POCs within its watersheds.
-The University's MS4 Program Plan includes a wide array of best management practices (BMPs) that aim to reduce pollutants including sediment and bacteria.
+The University's MS4 Program Plan includes a wide array of BMPs that aim to reduce pollutants including sediment.
 The list of BMPs below outlines some of those practices and correlates with the Minimum Control Measures found in the Annual MS4 Report: